luxeengine/luxe-docs/docs/release-notes/engine.md

 # luxe release notes

+## 2023.11.1

+- Outline; add pixel art outline with auto scaling and all that
+- Wren; fix a few issues with new fields in completion
+- Wren; fix explicit fields not initializing parent class fields
+- Basis; add pixelated AA shader + basis for scaling pixel art
+- UI; add UIColor control + ColorPicker control

 ## 2023.11.0

 Whew.
 Important to note that this build was 1.5 ish years of constant use and change,